 Hours: Weekdays, 8 a.m.-6 p.m.

-You can request a prescription refill 24 hours a day, 7 days a week through our online MyChart or the Automated Phone Refill Systems.
-Your prescription will be filled and available for pick-up during regular pharmacy hours.
-Have your prescription number and patient number ready.
+You can request a prescription refill 24 hours a day, seven days a week through our online patient portal, MyChart, or through the Automated Phone Refill System.

 Whether they’re chemotherapy drugs (such as vismodegib), high-potency pain relievers (considered controlled substances), or drugs that target specific defects on cancer cells (vemurafenib), it’s important to know how to properly dispose of these medicines.